apryakhin/legion.stanford.edu/debugging.md

 in the order in which they are issued.
 This can be useful both for debugging Legion application code, as well as for investigating runtime bugs.
-To enable this feature, execute the application with the command-line flag `-hl:inorder`.
+To enable this feature, execute the application with the command-line flag `-lg:inorder`.
 When running
 in this mode sub-tasks and other operations launched within a parent task will be issued and run to completion